gwannon/ideasRoleras/Point-n-click/06MisteryPeninsulaApe.md

 As the _**Pirate Bosses**_ have explained, to become a pirate you need to be on the other side of the law, or have proof of it.

-\sp

 There are several ways to commit crimes:

 * The easiest way is to run the red light at the _**ape-trafficlights**_ in Bucan Ville's _**Main square**_.
 * Another way is to stand to the left of the _**courthouse**_ and ask the _**painter**_ in the _**Main square**_ for help.

+\sp

 * If they attempt other types of crimes, your characters will look at the screen and say things like, "My mother didn't raise a petty thief" or "This would get me in trouble with Santa Claus."

 If they seem lost at this point, emphasize the "other side of the law" or remind them of the drunken pirate at the _**Boiled Crab Tavern**_ who claimed to have invented the ape-trafficlights and ask them for a clue.

 ##### Bucan Ville Center

-Las calles del centro están desiertas por la noche, las farolas de gas están encendidas y las tiendas están cerradas, todas menos la _**tienda de souvenirs**_ con su gran cartel de neón que pone abierto 24 horas.

-Para cruzar la calle que atraviesa el centro hay que atravesar un paso de cebra dirigido por un _**simio-semáforo**_ y vigilado por un _**guardia de la ciudad**_ que solo dice «¡Circulen, circulen!».
-El simio-semáforo es un semáforo manejado por un mono que cambia el color del semáforo moviendo unas palancas.
-Cuando te acercas, el simio mueve las palancas y siempre cruzas en verde.

-Por mucho que lo intentes, el mono siempre lo pone en verde.
-La única manera de cruzar en rojo es darle un plátano al mono cuando esté en rojo y como se pone a comer el plátano se queda en rojo.
-En ese momento puedes cruzar y el _**guardia de la ciudad**_ te pondrá una _**multa**_ y, por tanto, serás una fuera de la ley.
+The downtown streets are deserted at night, the gas lamps are lit, and the shops are closed—all except the _**souvenir shop**_ with its large neon sign that reads "Open 24 Hours."

+To cross the street that runs through the center, you have to go through a pedestrian crossing controlled by a _**ape-trafficlights**_ and watched over by a _**city guard**_ who only says, «Move along, move along!» The monkey-traffic light is operated by a monkey that changes the color of the light by moving levers.
+When you approach, the monkey moves the levers, and you always cross on green.

+No matter how hard you try, the monkey always sets it to green.
+The only way to cross on red is to give the monkey a banana when the light is red, and as it eats the banana, it stays red.
+At that moment you can cross and the _**city guard**_ will give you a _**fine**_ and, therefore, you will be an outlaw.

-##### Plaza Mayor de Bucan Ville
+##### Bucan Ville Main square

-La Plaza Mayor es como todas las plazas, un gran espacio vacío de adoquines con un único _**árbol seco**_ en el centro con un cartel que pone «Árbol para colgar piratas - Cerrado por reformas».

-En el centro de la plaza hay un _**pintor de cuadros**_ que está pintando el ayuntamiento.
-Pinta los cuadros a una velocidad superrápida y los deja en un _**montón**_ que está a su lado.
-Si los examinan, verán que no son muy buenos.

-Si tratan de hablar con él, les dirá que está muy ocupado, tiene que hacer 1000 cuadros iguales del ayuntamiento para la campaña de recaudación para la reelección del gobernador.

-Al lado del ayuntamiento está el _**juzgado**_.
-Al acercarse verán que abre de 24:00 a 00:00 menos los fines de semana que cierra por descanso.
-Si se colocan a su izquierda antes de que el pintor empiece un nuevo cuadro y esperan a qué terminen, podrán coger una pintura donde están ellos junto a los juzgados, es decir, al otro lado de la ley, como pedían las _**Jefas Piratas**_.

-Al otro lado del ayuntamiento podrán acceder a un _**callejón oscuro**_ del que salen retazos aleatorios de una conversación.

-\sp
+The Main square is like all plazas, a large, empty cobblestone space with a single _**withered tree**_ in the center bearing a sign that reads «Tree for Hanging Pirates - Closed for Renovations».

+In the center of the plaza, a _**painter**_ is busy painting the town hall.
+He paints the pictures at lightning speed and leaves them in a _**pile**_ beside him.
+If you examine them closely, you'll see they aren't very good.

+If you try to talk to him, he'll tell you he's very busy; he has to paint 1,000 identical pictures of the town hall for the fundraising campaign for the governor's reelection.

+Next to the town hall is the _**courthouse**_.
+As you approach, you'll see that it's open from midnight to midnight, except on weekends when it's closed.
+If they stand to the left of the painter before he starts a new painting and wait until he finishes, they can pick up a painting where they are next to the courthouse—that is, on the other side of the law, as the _**Pirate Bosses**_ requested.

+On the other side of the town hall, they can access a _**dark alley**_ from which random snippets of a conversation emerge.

 ##### Dark alley

 It's just a distraction.
 When they enter, the voices will fall silent and figures will vanish into the shadows.
 As soon as they step back out into the plaza, the voices will return.

-#### 2.b Conseguir un barco y una bandera pirata
+\sp

+#### 2.b Get a pirate ship and flag

-El único sitio de la isla donde venden barcos es en el _**Astillero**_ y lo único que se pueden pagar ahora mismo tus jugadoras es un barco de remos.
+El único sitio de la isla donde venden barcos es en el _**astillero**_ y lo único que se pueden pagar ahora mismo tus jugadoras es un barco de remos.
 El problema es que no está autopropulsado, con lo que deberán encontrar la forma de construirle una vela.

 Para la tela de la vela solo tienen que conseguir el _**vinilo del Twister**_ en la _**Tienda de souvenirs**_.
 El mástil simplemente será unos de los remos y deberán decir su idea a _**Sam**_, el gerente del _**astillero**_.